-Award-winning blogger, influencer, and mother of three Aaronica Cole talks about the highs and lows of 2020 and how she’s learning to cope and thrive through it all.
+Award-winning blogger, influencer, and mother of three Aaronica Cole talks about the highs and lows of the past year and how she’s learning to cope and thrive through it all.

 Pizza!
 I’m a native New Yorker so definitely pizza.